JazzXHiro/Obsidian/2 - Source Notes/Academics/Projects/GP Capstone Project/Dialogue/Dialogue Flow.md

 “A burnt pocketknife, camping kit… looks like a teenager’s gear.”

 **Player:**
-“Maybe the boy was here last night… but this fire’s older.”
+“Maybe the boy was here last night…”

 ---